EDDiscovery/EDDiscoveryData/Plugins/DemoPlugin/Readme.txt

 Action Scripts
 --------------

 Plugins use Action scripts to set up the UI.
 You can have as many .act files as you want.

 One of them should have the EVENT onStartup, onStartup, "", Condition AlwaysTrue set up.

 Action scripts for a plugin run in their own controller instance and do not interact with the standard action system or with each other.

 UIInterface.act
+    This must be present.
     This has the OnStartup Action script which gets run as the panel is created, so you can create the UI using action.
 See the action doc.
     Also has helper programs for the python interface to produce various UI elements